marbarrantescepas/OS-neuroscience/speedblog.md

 # Speed Blog: Open Science Guidebook for Neuroscience

 ## Meet the Team
 Hoiiii!
 We are the [Open Science Working Group](https://anatomy-neurosciences.com/initiatives/openscience/) at Amsterdam UMC's Anatomy and Neuroscience Department.
 We are a diverse team of neuroscientist, including Ph.D. researchers, postdocs, research assistants, and technicians, all united by our passion for advancing the field.
+Our aim is to promote and implement Open Science (OS) practices within research departments focusing on Neurosciences.

 - Ideally your speed blog will be a written piece with a picture (max 2) and contain some links and references.
 In terms of word count you are aiming for between 500 and 1200 words.
 - We will post your speedblog on OLS website: openlifesci.org/posts